lixinW/ship-hats-docs/migration/self-paced-trainings.md

 ## Self-Paced Trainings

-To ensure we support at scale, anyone can access Self-Paced trainings.
+To ensure we support at scale, anyone can access Self-paced trainings.

 ### For Project Manager & Business Analysts